AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/modify-in-flight.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Modify a Transaction In-Flight
+# Modifying a Document Already Sent for Signature

-Learn how to modify an agreement that's already been sent.
-This is helpful when a document is sent by mistake.
+Learn how to modify an document that's already been sent--like when a document is sent by mistake.

 >[!VIDEO](https://video.tv.adobe.com/v/17343?hidetitle=true)